 Mardi Himal Trek

-Mardi Himal Trek is one of Nepal’s short trekking trails.
-It is also the nearest trail from Pokhara, the tourism capital of Nepal.
+Mardi Himal Trek is one of Nepal's short trekking trails.
+It is also the nearest trail to Pokhara, Nepal's tourism capital.
 This trek perfectly blends local culture, charming villages, and picturesque mountain ranges.
 It is best suited for beginners.

 Annapurna Circuit Trek

 Annapurna Circuit Trek is one of the most popular long-distance treks in the world.
 Depending on your itinerary, you will cover a distance of around 160-230 km in this trek.
-The trek begins at the low foothill around an elevation of 800 meters and reaches the Thorong La Pass at an elevation of 5400 meters.
+The trek begins at the low foothills at around 800 meters and reaches the Thorong La Pass at 5400 meters.
 This Annapurna circuit trek circles the Annapurna Massif, giving you panoramic views of the Annapurna mountain range.

 Read More: Annapurna Circuit Trek Vs. Annapurna Base Camp Trek